Sbolivar16/Sbolivar16/README.md

 📫 How to reach me: sbolivar16@outlook.com

 📄 **Know about my experiences**
 I am a chemist with a Ph.D. in Chemical Sciences.
-I have a master's degree in Pharmaceutical Sciences from the University of Atlántico.
+I have a master's degree in Pharmaceutical Sciences from the University of Cartagena, and Im Chemist of the University of Atlántico.
 My expertise includes organic synthesis of natural products and the isolation of plant-based natural compounds.
 My primary interests are in molecular docking and the use of in silico tools for drug discovery.

 ⚡ **Fun fact**
 I'm a Colombian native from Barranquilla and a huge soccer fan, especially of Junior de Barranquilla (🦈), Newells (🔴⚫️), and FC Barcelona (🔵🔴).